canonical/multipass/README.md

 multipass help <command>
 ```

-# Make your own build
+# Start developing Multipass

-Here's a set of steps to make and run your own build of Multipass.
+Here's a set of steps to build the Multipass source code on Linux.

-Please note that the following instructions are for building Multipass for Linux only.
-These instructions do not support building packages for macOS or Windows systems.
+Please note that these instructions do not support building packages for macOS or Windows systems.

 ## Build dependencies

 ```
 cd <multipass>
-apt install devscripts equivs
-mk-build-deps -s sudo -i
+sudo apt install devscripts equivs mk-build-deps -s sudo -i
 ```